Budgeting with income that can change from month to month can be frustrating. Here, I’ll show you three ways to budget with variable income.

 All three of these budgeting options are good in some situations.
 But the truth is that a combination is the best bet for most people who live on a variable income.
 For instance, you might pay yourself a salary but still prioritize your spending for months when you don’t make much.

-Also, if you have a partner or spouse who makes a set income – or if you work a day job alongside your variable-income gig – you can combine these options with more traditional budgeting techniques.
-For instance, pay for basics with the set income and make a prioritized list of how you’ll use your variable income as it comes in.
+Also, if you have a partner or spouse who makes a set income you can combine these options with more traditional budgeting techniques.
+For instance, pay for basics with the set income.
+Then make a prioritized list of how you’ll use your variable income as it comes in.

 The key is to play around with the options to figure out how you can best manager your variable income.
 Do you have any other ways you deal with income variations?